brajeshsin/dev_media/src/homework.md

 - Install nodemon and update script inside package.json
 - What are dependencies
 - Difference between caret and tilde (^ vs ~)
+- Order of the routes matter a lot